64kramsystem/personal_notes/topics/mysql_administration.md

 -- *************************** 2. row ***************************
 -- Grants for user@%: GRANT APPLICATION_PASSWORD_ADMIN, ...
 ON *.* TO `user`@`1.2.3.4` WITH GRANT OPTION

+-- Must specify host pattern, if the user has it.
+--
 DROP USER @user;
 ```